 Our Data Protection Officer is Ms Sobia Hussein Business Manager - SmartCare Federation,

-We are pleased to welcome our new GP Trainees: Registrar Dr Ingeborg Heetman (female), who will be with us for the next 12 months from July 2018 and Dr R. Hall ( female ) and Dr H. Davies (male)FY2 who will be with us for the next 4 months.
+We are pleased to welcome our new GP Trainees: Dr R. Hall ( female ) ST2 and Dr J. Hunt (female)FY2 who will be with us for the next 4 months.

 During their time with us, they will be seeing patients as members of our GP clinical team.

 Practice leaflet download for information on our practice

 Text_Message_Consent_Form_ doc download for your written consent for the practice to text you for a reminder of your appointment, smear, COPD, CHD, Diabetes, Asthma, stroke, Rheumatology, NHS Health Check, etc....The reminder is to help reduce the DNAs( did not attend appointments) - 96- such patients last month) are depriving other patients of attending those appointments.
 This is equivalent to more than 6 clinics.
 January 2019 GP appointment wastage which are not been attended are costing the NHS £210,000,000.00 ( Public Health England data for 2017-18)

 We are closed on the following bank holidays:

 |27 May||Monday||Spring bank holiday|